GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 | Install Gluu Server     | `# apt-get install gluu-server-3.1.5`      |

-### Start the Gluu Server and Log In
+### Start the server and login

-The Gluu Server is a chroot container, which you must start to proceed.
+The Gluu Server is a chroot container, which must be started to proceed.

 For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8, run the following commands: